lilixac/crypto-mandala/README.md

 All 100 images have not been uploaded to IPFS.
 Only few of them have been added.

-The images were uploaded to free plan of pinata cloud.
-So, it might take really long time to load the images or the images might not load because of `too many requests`, which is because of the free plan.
-This error can be seen on the console.
+The images were uploaded to free plan of fleek.